becky82/mteh/sources/HSK2.0/readme.md

 - level 5: +620 words [1687 total];
 - level 6: +976 words [2663 total].

-All 2,663 HSK 2.0 characters are included in MteH v0.1.1.
+The 2,663 HSK 2.0 characters are those in `HSK2.0_chars.txt` and are included in MteH v0.1.1.